 Your focus will constantly shift as you fine-tune the many nuances of each particular breathing technique.

-Read Pranayama The Breath of Yoga
+Read also: Pranayama The Breath of Yoga

 In the initial stages of Pranayama, you will develop an awareness of your breathing in and breathing out and willfully regulate this process called svasa-pravasa.